-1. Increase the number of in-school fishing/environmental classes given at schools in the Central Illinois region.

-2. Promote attendance for the Urban Fishing Summer Clinics by conducting interviews on both local radio and television within the Central Illinois region.

-3. Continue to seek and adopt new methods of introducing conservation education and angler recruitment and retention.
+- 1. Increase the number of in-school fishing/environmental classes given at schools in the Central Illinois region. - 2.
+Promote attendance for the Urban Fishing Summer Clinics by conducting interviews on both local radio and television within the Central Illinois region. - 3.
+Continue to seek and adopt new methods of introducing conservation education and angler recruitment and retention. - 4.
+Increase virtual presence by creating videos and live streaming when necessary.

-If you have questions or comments about this report or the Central Illinois Urban Fishing

-Program, please contact:
+If you have questions or comments about this report or the Central Illinois Urban Fishing Program, please contact:

-Van Grissom

-Central Illinois Urban Fishing Program Coordinator

-One Natural Resources Way

-Springfield, Illinois 62702

-Phone: (217) 649-7376
+Van Grissom Central Illinois Urban Fishing Program Coordinator One Natural Resources Way Springfield, Illinois 62702 Phone: (217) 649-7376 E-mail: van.grissom@illinois.gov

-E-mail: van.grissom@illinois.gov

-SOUTHERN ILLINOIS URBAN FISHING PROGRAM
+SOUTHERN ILLINOIS URBAN FISHING PROGRAM INTRODUCTION